 In an ideal experience design and personalization journey, crafting personas is one of the first and most crucial steps to take.
 This is why I wanted to tackle this practical topic right away.
-Like a bartender, you’re about to enjoy my very own recipe for Inclusive Persona: in the following chapters you will discover the different elements I suggest for an effective and original mix.
+Here’s my very own recipe for Inclusive Persona: in this article you will discover the different elements I suggest for an effective and original mix.
 But I can’t wait to know what your recommendations are, to craft an even better cocktail.

 In my continuous effort to improve the outputs I create, I found Inclusive Design particularly intriguing.
 Let’s be clear, I’m not saying that you should “kill your personas”.
 I believe that designing for inclusion is a natural extension of the functional approach to personas.

 A design that is usable and enables maximum people possible to use the product, is called inclusive and eventually successful.
 When a diverse set of users with multiple perspectives come across a product/service, the reactions are naturally different and individualistic.
-The ultimate goal of an inclusive design should be to make people participate and gather a wide spectrum of human experience.
-This concept is especially important when it comes to employee experience, focused on workplace enhancement.
-In order to achieve this, different communities, groups and minorities should be considered in identifying points of exclusion and explore possible solutions.
+The ultimate goal of an inclusive design should be to make people participate and gather a wide spectrum of human experiences.
+In order to achieve this, different communities, groups, and minorities should be considered in identifying points of exclusion and explore possible solutions.

-The pyramid model of diversity above can be used to show how inclusive design aims to extend the target market to include those who are less able, while accepting that specialist solutions may be required to satisfy the needs of those at the top of the pyramid.
+The pyramid model of diversity above can be used to show how inclusive design aims to extend the target market to include those who are less able while accepting that a specialist solution may be required to satisfy the needs of those at the top of the pyramid.
 Simply put: your persona should be informed by the same target audiences you would normally consider, taking note of the Difficulties that came across, and by specific sets of users with Difficulties.

-- Permanent – Think about an observant Muslim and how praying during the day in the office might be tricky
+- Permanent – An observant Muslim and how praying during the day in the office might be tricky

-- Temporary – Picture a colleague going to work with a broken arm
+- Temporary – A colleague going to work with a broken arm

-- Situational – Imagine going to work the day after you lost a dear one
+- Situational – Going to work the day after you lost a dear one